 “Huh?
 What do I owe you?”

 “You said I could read your poems after weight training.
 Now it’s a long time after weight training.
-So when we get into the house the first thing you’re going to do is give me your poem so I can read it.”
+So when we get into the house the first thing you’re going to do is give me your poems so I can read them.”

 “Okay.
-But you have to promise not to laugh or groan or say anything negative about it.
+But you have to promise not to laugh or groan or say anything negative about them.
 Okay?”

 “Okay.
 You know I wouldn’t do anything to embarrass you.”

 “Yeah, I know.
 But something like a poem can be sort of… personal.”

 We got to Todd’s house and walked in.

 “You want something to drink?”
 I asked.
 “I’m thirsty.”

 “Yeah, maybe a peanut butter sandwich.
 I need the protein after being on the football field most of the afternoon.”